StimulCross/donation-alerts/packages/api/README.md

 const pollUpdateChannel = await apiClient.centrifugo.subscribeUserToPollUpdateEvents(userId, clientId);
 ```

-These methods also accept [DonationAlertsCentrifugoSubscribeOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCentrifugoSubscribeOptions.html) as the third argument, and you can disable channel transformation here, too.
+These methods also accept [DonationAlertsCentrifugoSubscribeOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCentrifugoSubscribeOptions.html) as an optional parameter, allowing you to disable channel transformation if needed.

 ---

 #### [Merchandise API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html)

+> [!WARNING]
-> [!WARNING] > `Merchandise API` wasn't tested because access to these API endpoints is given as per request.
-Check the official [documentation](https://www.donationalerts.com/apidoc#advertisement__merchandises) to read more.
+> Merchandise API hasn't been tested because access to these endpoints is provided upon request.
+Please refer to the official [documentation](https://www.donationalerts.com/apidoc#advertisement__merchandises) for more details.

-Donation Alerts allow the merchant to sell their merchandise and provide the API methods to create or update merchandise and send sale notifications.
+DonationAlerts enables merchants to sell their merchandise by providing API methods to create or update products and to send sale notifications.

 #### Creating merchandise

-To create merchandise you can use [createMerchandise](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html#createMerchandise) method:
+To create merchandise, use the [createMerchandise](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html#createMerchandise) method:

 ```ts
 const userId = 123456789;